KaanKayali/Logistic-Map/README.md

 #### Description
-This programm was made with Dev C++.
-It displays by executing the logistic map using OpenGL.
+This programm was made with C. It displays the logistic map using OpenGL.

 #### The logistic map
 The logistic map is a mathematical function that describes the population growth of a species in an environment with limited resources.
 It's one of the simplest nonlinear dynamical systems studied in chaos theory.